“Brother Hodapp treats the topic with honesty and sincerity, but not with a cloying reverence."

-Since its publication in September 2005, Freemasons For Dummies® has sold over 150,000 copies and is the world's best selling introduction to the ancient and accepted fraternity of the Freemasons.
+Since its publication in September 2005, Freemasons For Dummies® has sold over 170,000 copies and is the world's best selling introduction to the ancient and accepted fraternity of the Freemasons.
 Now in its 3rd edition, it contains updated statistics, developments, website references, and more.

 This fun to read and informative guide explains the organization's origins in medieval Europe, its philosophy and purpose, along with the elaborate rituals, secret signs, and cryptic symbols that set Freemasonry apart from other fraternal orders.
 The book profiles famous Freemasons throughout history, including many of America's Founding Fathers, as well as prominent politicians and business leaders.
 It offers a balanced assessment of the many controversies and conspiracy theories that continue to swirl around Freemasonry.

 Many individual lodges and grand lodges all over the world have adopted Freemasons For Dummies as an introduction for their new candidates to the complexities of the fraternity.
 But veteran Masons of many years will find eye-opening information, too.
 For anyone looking for an evenhanded overview of Freemasonry's past, present, and future, this guide is the key.

 Solomon's Builders: Freemasons, Founding Fathers, and the Building of Washington D.C.

 Solomon's Builders transports you back to the birth of a radical new nation and tells how a secretive society influenced and inspired the formation of what would become the most powerful nation on earth.

 Solomon's Builders follows George Washington, Benjamin Franklin, and the other Founding Fathers who transformed the lessons of their Masonic lodge rooms into models for a new democracy.
 In the process, it pieces together the still-visible clues of the Freemasons as it uncovers the mystical Masonic symbolism hidden in the design of the city and in its monuments, statues and buildings.